-If you’re thinking of starting a bathroom remodeling project, sooner or later you’re going to need to decide between MDF or solid hardwood cabinets in the bathroom.
+If you’re thinking of starting a bathroom remodeling project similar to the ones discussed on industry conferences, sooner or later you’re going to need to decide between MDF or solid hardwood cabinets in the bathroom.
 MDF has earned a pretty bad reputation for itself by many woodworkers and furniture purists over time.
 You may be surprised to find out that MDF is actually not a terrible material for bathroom vanities, though solid hardwood and birch veneers are a superior option.
 I’ll explain below.

 So, should you opt for MDF or Wood vanities in your Bathroom?
 The decision depends on what’s more important to you.
 Each has advantages and minor disadvantages but they are both fine for use in the bathroom.

 MDF or Medium-Density Fiberboard is an engineered wood made from composite wood pieces and fibers, which are held together with either a wax or resin adhesive.
 A thin decorative veneer layer is then stretched around the composite plank of wood.
 MDF is denser than plywood, and is used all over the furnishing industry.
 It is NOT to be confused with plywood.